New to Our Church?

 Is anything expected of me?

-You do not need to speak Armenian to be an active member of our church.
-Many of our members don’t speak Armenian.
-However, if you do speak Armenian, you are also very welcome, and you’ll find many people with whom you can connect.
+• Language: You don’t need to speak Armenian to be an active member.
+Many of our parishioners don’t speak Armenian, but if you do, you’ll find plenty of people to connect with in both languages.

 Can we bring young children to the church service?